 Additional rules and requirements include:

-Submissions will be accepted from March 15, 2014 to April 15, 2014.
-The eight winning students and four winning teachers will be announced on May 9, 2014.
+Submissions will be accepted from October 1, 2015 to May 11, 2016.
+The eight winning students and four winning teachers will be announced by May 25, 2016.